Although many candidates get a good job in their field. However, they are not satisfied. Many questions come into their minds such as: -

 You will work without any interference under the government.

 Bank employees manage the financial system which plays a crucial role to maintain the economy of our country.

 If you are selected for IBPS Exam then you will get immediate posting as compared to other exams.

 A bank is an institution which provides many services such as accepting fund, loans, ATM, Cheques, bank account, locker facility, fund transfer, passbook, foreign exchange services to their clients at the top end of the market.

 Every year, many candidates clear the IBPS written exam, but they are rejected in the interview round.
 If you are also preparing for the IBPS Interview Exam and want to avoid rejection, then this is the right place for you.

 In the previous chapter, we have mentioned the complete details of the Principle of Core Banking.
-Now we have discussed the basic information of Bank which can be asked in IBPS Interview.
-You should read further if you are preparing for banking Interview and want to avoid rejection in the final round.
+Now we have discussed the basic information of the Bank which can be asked in the IBPS Interview.
+You should read further if you are preparing for a banking Interview and want to avoid rejection in the final round.

 There are 2 types of bank functions.

-In accepting deposits, banks secure the customers’ money and provide actual investment with interest while customers can get loans through the granting loans function.
+In accepting deposits, banks secure the customers’ money and provide an actual investment with interest while customers can get loans through the granting loans function.